-Pietermaritzburg is KwaZulu-Natal's capital and Richards Bay is an important coal-export harbour.
+Richards Bay is an important coal-export harbour.
 The province has several popular coastal holiday resorts, such as Port Shepstone, Umhlanga Rocks and Margate.
-In the interior, Newcastle is well-known for steel production and coal-mining, Estcourt for meat processing, and Ladysmith and Richmond for mixed agriculture.
+In the interior, Newcastle is well-known for steel production and coal mining, Estcourt for meat processing, and Ladysmith and Richmond for mixed agriculture.
 The KwaZulu-Natal coastal belt yields sugar cane, wood, oranges, bananas, mangoes and other tropical fruit.

 The province is also well-known for its active conservation activities.
-The Royal Natal National Park has more than 1 000 plant species, 12 species of antelope and three of the world's seven species of crane.
-There are several other reserves such as Giant's Castle and the Kamberg Nature Reserve.
+There are several reserves in the province such as the Royal Natal National Park, Giant's Castle and the Kamberg Nature Reserve.

 Some of South Africa's best-protected indigenous coastal forests are found along the subtropical coastline of KwaZulu-Natal, for example, at Dukuduku and Kosi Bay.
 It is also along this coast that the magnificent St Lucia Estuary and Kosi Bay lakes are located.
-In 1999, the Greater St Lucia Wetlands Park was declared a world heritage site.
+In 1999, the former Greater St Lucia Wetlands Park was declared a world heritage site.
+It has since been renamed iSimangaliso Wetland Park.